 Council’s next steps will be to assemble legal and procurement elements to understand how it can obtain credible and accurate concept information that will allow for a more detailed and informed community engagement period to occur, should the Committee wish to pursue the investigation further.

-Once the Planning Study has been completed (expected to be in early 2019), the outcome will be presented to Councillors for further consideration, along with potiential next steps for the project.
+Once the Planning Study has been completed, the outcome will be presented to Councillors for further consideration, along with potential next steps for the project.

 Three sites were initially identified as being feasible in terms of size and location for a supermarket development – Waipuna Park, Waitaha Reserve and Owens Park.
 However, at the Community & Culture meeting on 11 July, Councillors agreed to progress with Waitaha Reserve and Owens Park, while Waipuna Park would be removed from further consideration.